Student Page Program for Maryland High School Seniors

 ***The Maryland General Assembly (MGA) will host student Pages

-for the 2024 Legislative Session***
+for the 2025 Legislative Session***

-During the 2024 Legislative Session, the Maryland General Assembly (MGA) will host student pages.
+During the 2025 Legislative Session, the Maryland General Assembly (MGA) will host student pages.
 Since 1970, Maryland's high school seniors have had the opportunity to learn about the legislative process by serving as student pages during the annual session of the Maryland General Assembly.
 The program was begun by House Speaker Thomas Hunter Lowe and approved by the Maryland State Board of Education.
 Each year, 105 pages and 36 alternates are selected from across the State to represent their schools and counties in Annapolis.

 Selected pages serve two nonconsecutive weeks, during the thirteen weeks of session.
 During the 13 weeks of session, which runs from the second week in January to early April, each page serves one week during the first seven weeks and returns for a second week of service during the last six.
 The duties of the page revolve around the schedule of the chamber.
 Whenever the chamber is in session, pages must be present.

-For the name of a County Coordinator, or if you have any questions, please feel free to email Tawana Offer at Tawana.Offer@mlis.state.md.us.
+If you have any questions, please feel free to email Tawana Offer at Tawana.Offer@mlis.state.md.us.